Source Control: How to Version & Organize Your Scripts

 Source control also provides an extra step of quality-control and security for code.
 Merging changes are done by request only and must be approved before they’re applied to the source code.
 Someone looking at your GitHub that thinks “Oh this is junk we don’t need this anymore” can’t just bin it, and the maverick on your team who never tests his stinkin’ code can’t just merge it in and crash everything.

 I’m repeating myself, but the biggest and only drawback of Source Control is the time and money that it takes to learn and adopt it.
 But it’s SO worth it.

 ✘ Time and training costs

 If you simply want a backup and the option to roll back, version control might be the smartest way to go since the cost of adoption is low.

 If you’re currently on ‘no control,’ a good place to start for version control is a service like SharePoint that tracks what changes are made and also lets you know when someone else is working on something.
 These services also offer a checkout system to lock a file while someone is working on it.
 They also typically allow you to create folders and subfolders that can be searched.

-A great example of a tool with both version to start and optional source control is Otter.
+A great example of a tool with both versions to start and optional source control is Otter.
 The scripts you upload in Otter are automatically versioned, and you can easily compare previous versions to see what, who, and when changes were made.

 But you can transition into source control very easily.
-The built in "raft" can be replaced with a Git raft to edit scripts both in Otter (edits are automatically committed to your Git repo) and Git directly (Otter will read from Git).
+The built-in “raft” can be replaced with a Git raft to edit scripts both in Otter (edits are automatically committed to your Git repo) and Git directly (Otter will read from Git).
 For more advanced users, you can even use branches with different rafts!
 Oh by the way, all of these features are available with the free version of Otter!

 Remember that source control is the gold standard for a reason.
 For anything more than the basics, source control is almost certainly worth the adoption cost and should be a goal to work towards on your team.